MSc Industrial Management

 The main focus of the programme is understanding the creation of value for customers.
 We address this issue at three different levels.
 Firstly, the industry level, where the focus of attention is the economic and technical transformation in national and global markets.
 Secondly, the firm level, which focuses on the management of value-creating functions and processes such as research and development, operations and sourcing and marketing and distribution.
 Thirdly, the individual level, which focuses on the people leading change.

-The programme takes pride in having close contact and frequent interaction with industrial leaders and their organisations.
+The programme takes pride in having close contact and frequent interaction with industry leaders and their organisations.
 For example, all courses have guest lecturers from industry.
 Moreover, interview assignments, study visits and industrial projects are core activities in the curriculum, preparing all students to take on leadership positions in industrial and technology-intensive organisations after completing the programme.

 This is a two year programme (120 ECTS credits) given in English.
 Graduates are awarded the degree of Master of Science.
 The programme is given mainly at KTH Campus in Stockholm by the School of Industrial Engineering and Management (at KTH).